carotene/carotene-docs/quick_overview/simple-chat.rst

             </div>
         </div>

 This defines two areas.
-The bigger one, in the left, will be used to display the comments of the administrator.
+The bigger one, on the left, will be used to display the comments of the administrator.
 The smaller one will host a general chat for supporters of both teams, where everyone can publish.
 In this step we will implement the general chat.

 Now we are ready to bring dynamic elements to the application, communicating with Carotene from JavaScript in the client.

-In the res of the tuturial we will assume that you have a Carotene node running and listening to port ``8081``.
+In the rest of the tuturial we will assume that you have a Carotene node running and listening to port ``8081``.
 If you have not installed Carotene yet, this is a good moment.
 Check out the :ref:`manual-installation-label` page of the manual.

 Now let's add two features: